Board of Directors

 - To file a report via the web, log onto www.EthicsPoint.com.

-In support of the Code of Ethics and in compliance with the applicable Financial Crimes Enforcement Network regulations (31 C.F.R.
-Parts 1010 and 1030), the Bank has adopted its Anti-Money Laundering, Bank Secrecy Act, and Suspicious Activity Reporting Policy (AML Policy).
-The AML Policy includes fraud detected in dealings with our members, vendors, and suppliers.
-The FHLBank Chicago expects that all of its members, vendors, and suppliers will report any instances of fraud or suspicious activity involving the Bank.
-Such reports should be made either to EthicsPoint or directly to the Bank’s AML Compliance Officer, Laura Turnquest, at 312-565-5340.
+In compliance with the applicable Financial Crimes Enforcement Network regulations (31 C.F.R.
+Part 1030) and certain FHFA regulations, FHLBank Chicago has adopted its Anti-Money Laundering, Bank Secrecy Act, and Suspicious Activity Reporting Policy (AML Policy).
+The AML Policy outlines our commitment to preventing, detecting, and reporting suspicious activity in our business and operations.
+FHLBank Chicago expects that all of its members, vendors, and suppliers will report any instances of fraud or suspicious activity involving FHLBank Chicago.
+Such reports should be made either to EthicsPoint or directly to FHLBank Chicago’s AML Compliance Officer, Laura Turnquest, at 312.565.5340.

 Anti-Predatory Lending Policy